blaylockbk/Herbie/README.md

 > When looking at precipitation, consider looking at F01, which will be the precipitation amount between F00 and F01.

 ## 🐍  Anaconda Environment
 I provide an `environment.yml` with all the packages you should install.
-If this is new to you, I suggest you become be familiar with [managing conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+If this is new to you, I suggest you become familiar with [managing conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

     conda env create -f environment.yml